 2. Possibility to Grow to a Full-Time Income

 Some side hustles are great for making a little extra money, but they don’t give you the potential to scale up.
 That’s not the case with freelance recruiting.

 If you’re simply looking for a way to make some extra money, that’s an option.
 But if you’re looking for a side hustle that gives you the potential to grow it to a full-time income or to start a real business from it, this is an option too.

 It’s possible to work as a freelance recruitment consultant full-time or start your own recruiting agency.

 Like most good side hustles, working as a freelance recruiter gives you some flexibility with your schedule.
 We saw in the interview that Mark was able to do it in the evenings on top of a full-time job.

 4. You Get to Help Others

-Aside from the benefit of making money for yourself, as a recruiter you can get satisfaction knowing that you are helping other people to increase their income or find a job that they love.
-That’s pretty powerful.
+Aside from the benefit of making money for yourself, as a recruiter, you can get satisfaction knowing that you’re helping others to increase their income or find a job they love.
+That’s pretty amazing.

 5. Improve Your Own Skills

-As was mentioned in the interview, as a recruiter you’ll develop and improve valuable skills like communication and sales.
+As Mark mentioned in the interview, when you get paid to recruit you’ll also develop and improve valuable skills like communication and sales.
 These skills can help you to make money today as a freelancer, but they can also be extremely valuable for you going forward.